Activities to avoid and change,

 This post offers a couple of different approaches to being seated without pain, one for the more active person and one for the person that needs more support.
 It also has a few accessories to help support you.

 I know that it feels good but the relief is temporary and it makes this problem worse in the long run.

 Don’t dig into the area between the spine and shoulder blade by laying on a ball.
 It feels good and sometimes gives some relief, but I’ve had several clients create worse problems by jamming rib head and vertebrae One client was laying on a big vibrating massager and ruptured a disc,

 Instead, use the exercises or yoga wheel that I discuss below.
 Those approaches will loosen them more evenly.
 They require a little more patience and but are less likely to aggravate the area.

 A topical pain patch like IcyHot or Salon Pas on the green asterisk can offer relief and is often unexpectedly energizing.
 People seldom get how draining constant pain can be.

 Place the patch so that it covers from the base of the neck to the top corner of the shoulder blade.
 Placement doesn’t have to be perfect.

 If it’s hard to keep one on because the clothes rub it, or you’re wearing a top that shows the patch, use some of the cream.
 It doesn’t last as long and some folks are bothered by the smell but it’ll help.

 The exercise in this post is really great for releasing tension in the head, neck and upper back.
 It is particularly good at strengthening the muscle that lower shoulders and releasing the muscles that keep them high and tight.

 Build your extrinsic back muscles.
-This means that you should do exercises that drive your elbow up and back.
-Shoulder presses, upright rows, posterior flys, etc. Start with moderate work, every other day. after about 3 weeks, you can go up in weight and intensity.
+This means that you should do exercises that drive your elbow up and back—shoulder presses, upright rows, posterior flys, etc. Start with moderate work, every other day.
+After about three weeks, you can go up in weight and intensity.